 The President’s Executive Order (EO) on “Improving the Nation’s Cybersecurity (14028)” issued on May 12, 2021 [EO14028], charged multiple agencies – including NIST – with enhancing cybersecurity through a variety of initiatives related to the security and integrity of the software supply chain.

 Section 4 of the EO directed NIST to solicit input from the private sector, academia, government agencies, and others and to identify existing or develop new standards, tools, best practices, and other guidelines to enhance software supply chain security.
-Table 2 maps the subsections of Section 4e of the EO to SSDF practices and tasks that help address each subsection.
+Table 2 maps the subsections of Section 4e of the EO to SSDF practices and tasks that can help address each subsection as part of a risk-based approach.

 Table 2: SSDF Practices Corresponding to EO 14028 Subsections